nikic/nikic.github.com/_posts/2011-12-28-Supercolliding-a-PHP-array.markdown

 echo 'Inserting ', $size, ' good elements took ', $endTime - $startTime, ' seconds', "\n";
 {% endhighlight %}

-Try it yourself and wonder (I intentionally don't provide an online demo at the amazing Viper-7 codepad this time so that it doesn't get overloaded.)
+Try it yourself!
 You may need to adjust the number `16` in the `$size = pow(2, 16);` line based on what hardware you have.
 I would start with `14` and increase it one at a time.
+By the way, I intentionally don't provide an online demo at the amazing Viper-7 codepad this time so that it doesn't get overloaded.

+Here is a sample output from my machine:

+    Inserting 65536 evil elements took 32.726480007172 seconds Inserting 65536 good elements took 0.014460802078247 seconds

 How does this work?
 -------------------